 Histology Lab Service Core

-The Histology Core at Indiana University School of Medicine provides histological services for basic science (non-clinical) research.
+The Histology Core is a core facility of the Indiana Center for Musculoskeletal Health and part of the Bone and Body Composition Core of the Indiana Clinical Translational Sciences Institute (CTSI).
+The Histology Core provides histological services for basic science (non-clinical) research.
 Both mineralized (plastic embedded) and soft tissue (paraffin embedded) specimens can be prepared by the facility.

 Plastic (methyl methacrylate) Embedding and Sectioning Service